Wey4t/ccl-bench-vllm/experiments/README.md

 python experiments/generate_all_configs.py
 ```

-This creates YAML configuration files in `experiments/configs/` for all experiments.
+This creates YAML configuration files in `experiments/configs/` for the three TP-scaling experiments.

 ### 2. Run an Experiment on Perlmutter